jadecobra/python_tdd_exercises/source/functions/test_functions_w_positional_and_keyword.rst

         ((), {})
     )

-* I uncomment the last test to see it fail and the terminal shows an :ref:`AssertionError`
+* I uncomment the last test to see it fail and the terminal shows :ref:`AssertionError`

   .. code-block::